cyaris/cyaris.github.io/aboutme.md

 ---

 ### Bio
 Hi there!
 My name is Charlie.
 I live in Chicago with my girlfriend, Leah, and my dog Bialy.
-Aside from data science, my hobbies include propagating plants, playing the guitar, and reading my kindle.
-Also, I eat a ton of pizza.
+Aside from data science, my hobbies include propagating plants, playing the guitar, reading my kindle, and eating pizza.
+I do not have a belly button.

 ### Contact